-Your supervisor may set up an appointment to meet with you at the beginning of the survey.
-This initial phone call will allow you and your supervisor to review and discuss work you have already completed and address any issues or questions you might have.
-If requested, you should hold some of your completed work for your supervisor to review.
-You may have to call the respondent to clear up any mistakes uncovered during your supervisor's review.
+Your supervisor/coach may set up an appointment to meet with you at the beginning of the survey.
+This initial phone call will allow you and your supervisor/coach to review and discuss work you have already completed and address any issues or questions you might have.
+If requested, you should hold some of your completed work for your supervisor/coach to review.
+You may have to call the respondent to clear up any mistakes uncovered during your supervisor's/coach's review.

-Following the initial call with you, your supervisor will maintain communication with you and probably call you again later in the survey.
-If you have problems during the survey, contact your supervisor as soon as possible.
+Following the initial call with you, your supervisor/coach will maintain communication with you and probably call you again later in the survey.
+If you have problems during the survey, contact your supervisor/coach as soon as possible.

-Your supervisor or the Regional Field Office will call some of your respondents after you interview them as part of a quality check.
+Your supervisor/coach or the Regional Field Office will call some of your respondents after you interview them as part of a quality check.
 The respondent will be asked to recall the interview and verify information collected during your interview.
-Your supervisor will also review some segments you have observed to visually verify that the tract and field information you recorded are correct.
+For the June Area Survey, your supervisor/coach will also review some segments you have observed to visually verify that the tract and field information you recorded are correct.